cyruslk/anne-marie-cyrus-programming-courses/README.md

 3. From a string, return only the letter located at position `2`.
 If the word length is too short for this program, return the following log: `Please enter a longer word.`

-4. From a string, return only letters located at position `2` and position `4`.
+4. From a string, return only letters located at position `2` and at position `5`.
 If the word length is too short for this program, return the following log: `Please enter a longer word.`

 5. From a string, return the same string with first and last letters removed.
 If, for an example, I'm passing to the program the following string: `Hello`, the program should return me `ello`.
 If the word length is too short for this program, return the following log: `Please enter a longer word`.